 The Greek Ministry of Culture has a special program of grants to translators and publishers to encourage the publication of translations of twentieth century Greek literature.
 Application forms are available in the Hellenic Studies office.

 The State Scholarships Foundation (I.K.Y.) announces that it will offer up to sixty scholarships to foreigners (or foreign nationals of Greek descent) from countries worldwide in order to attend courses and seminars in the Modern Greek Language and Culture.
 Contact Georg Apost.
 Pavlakos, Gen. Secretary ODEG, Farantaton 31 * 115 27 Athens - Hellas, Tel.
 0030 210 77 - cel.
 0030 697 330 99 25, Email: email@example.com

 Stanley J. Seeger Fellowships for Study and Research in Greece

 After exploring all other sources of support, Princeton graduate students may also apply to the Program in Hellenic Studies for a Stanley J. Seeger Fellowship for study and research in Greek lands.
 The Committee looks for evidence of a serious commitment to the study of Hellenic civilization and for a program that makes sense in terms of a student's overall educational objectives.
 Awards are made on a competitive basis.
-The deadline for graduate students coincides with the Graduate School deadline for applications, usually March 1st.
+The deadline for graduate students coincides with the Graduate School deadline.
 Applications for Seeger Fellowships are available online.